 Why is Ground Truth Data Collection Important?

-Ground truth data is crucial for companies who develop products around AI and ML that ultimately have human interaction associated with them.
+Ground truth data collection is crucial for companies who develop products around AI and ML that ultimately have human interaction associated with them.
 The performance of such products relies on the quality of the data, which drives the effectiveness of AI and ML algorithms.
 If data is not collected and subsequently managed correctly, the algorithms will fail, and the user experience will be degraded.

 Four Tips for Successful Ground Truth Data Collection and Management

 - How much to do and how much is enough: While you can’t scan seven billion people around the world for practicality’s sake, you do need enough data to ensure that the algorithms work correctly.
 When not enough data has been collected for facial recognition, for example, a device such as a cell phone will not accurately distinguish between different faces.

 - Data capture is not easy: It is a common assumption that ground truth data capture is easy, and, as a result, not enough time is spent on the planning part of the process.
 Indeed, the most critical step is to fully understand what kind of data is needed and all the associated parameters before executing.
 If 2,000 participants are needed for a data collection project, determining how and where to find those people will require planning and research.
 If 10,000 homes are needed to be scanned, how do you go about finding them, and in which geographical areas?
 It would be easy to limit the project to one area, but home designs vary, so you should consider a cross-section that includes, for example, Dallas, New York, Chicago, Atlanta, and San Francisco or international if the product has an international focus.
 Failing to work through this process in a methodical way will only lead to extra cycles, time, and money to get the right data.